VedantKh/personal/src/routes/projects/+page.md

 ### Co-scientist <span class="links"><a href="https://youtu.be/h4_JFms3kIc?si=EQQzfFpUWeooGuux&t=43">demo</a></span>

 Get recommended novel research directions instead of spending time on literature review.
+Built with <a href="https://www.igor.fyi/">Igor</a>.

 ---